Canadian Inter-Company Arbitration Agreement

-- Any subrogation claim where the total legal liability loss exposure from all sources is in excess of $50,000 except with the consent of the controverting parties.
-This exception shall not affect in any manner the position of any other parties having interest in the same occurrence.
+- Any subrogation claim where the total legal liability loss exposure from all sources is in excess of the amount currently stipulated in this Agreement, except with the consent of the parties.

-Any controversy, including policy coverage and interpretations, between or among signatory companies involving any claim or other matter relating thereto and not included in Article First hereof or which involve amounts in excess of those stated therein may also be submitted to arbitration under this Agreement with the consent of the parties.
+Any dispute, including policy coverage and interpretations, between or among Signatories involving any claim or other matter relating thereto and not included in Article 2 to this Agreement, or which involves amounts in excess of those stated herein may also be submitted to arbitration under this Agreement with the consent of the parties.

-- To make appropriate rules and regulations for the presentation and determination of controversies under this Agreement.
+- To make appropriate rules and regulations for the presentation and determination of disputes under this Agreement.

-- To select the places where arbitration facilities are to be available, whether virtual or physical, and adopt a policy for selection and appointment of Arbitration Panels.
+- To select the places where arbitration facilities are to be available and adopt a policy for selection and appointment of Arbitration Panels.

 - To prescribe territorial jurisdictions of Arbitration Panels.

-- To make appropriate rules and regulations to apportion equitably among arbitration companies the operating expense of the arbitration program.
+- To make appropriate rules and regulations to apportion equitably among the Parties the operating expenses of the arbitration program.

-- To authorize and approve as signatories to this Agreement such insurance carriers as may be invited to participate in the arbitration program and also to compel the withdrawal of any signatory from the program for failure to conform with the Agreement or the rules and regulations issued thereunder.
+- To authorize and approve as Signatories to this Agreement such insurance companies as may be invited to participate in the arbitration program and to compel the withdrawal of any Signatory from the program for failure to conform with this Agreement or the rules and regulations issued thereunder.

-- An Arbitration Panel shall consist of an Arbitration Chair and two other members selected by them, except that controverting parties may mutually agree to less than three arbitrators in a specific case.
+- An Arbitration Panel shall consist of an Arbitration Chair and, subject to paragraph f. below, two other members selected by the Provincial Arbitration Director, except that the Parties may mutually agree to less than three arbitrators in a specific case.

-- The members of Arbitration Panel shall be selected on the basis of their experience and qualifications.
+- The members of Arbitration Panel shall be selected based on their experience and qualifications.

-- All Panel members shall serve without compensation.
+- All Arbitration Panel members shall serve without compensation.

-- The decision of the majority of an Arbitration Panel shall be final and binding upon the parties to the controversy without the right of rehearing or appeal.
+- The decision of the majority of an Arbitration Panel shall be final and binding upon the Parties without the right of rehearing or appeal.